 I wake up early to discover Vientiane coated in a light haze.
-Farmers nearby are clearing land to plant rice in the upcoming wet season using the traditional “slash and burn” that Lao farmers have been using for generations.
-The haze gives the city an other-worldly feeling, which seems appropriate if the stories I’d heard about the rocket festival were true.
+Farmers nearby are clearing land to plant rice in the upcoming wet season using the traditional “slash and burn” technique.
+The haze gives Vientiane an other-worldly feeling, which seems appropriate if the stories I’ve heard about the rocket festival are true.

-I leave my apartment and make my way to the historic Mahasot Hospital, where I am meeting my girlfriend and her colleagues.
-We have been invited by one of her Lao colleagues to travel to her village and take part in the annual rocket festival.
-I’m not entirely sure what to expect but I’ve been told we’re going to have a great time, and that’s good enough for me.
+I leave my apartment and make my way to Mahasot Hospital, where I am meeting my girlfriend and her colleagues.
+We have been invited her colleague to travel to her village and take part in the annual rocket festival.
+I’m not sure what to expect but I’ve been told we’re going to have a great time, and that’s good enough for me.

-When I arrive there are a few expats milling around, and while waiting for our Lao colleagues I make some small talk, and discover that some of them have been to the festival before.
-I try to find out a bit more about what I can expect from the day but their answers don’t really provide me with much clarity.
+When I arrive there are a few people milling around, and I discover that some of them have been to the festival before.
+I try to find out a bit more about what I can expect, but their answers don’t really provide me with much clarity.
 I’m assured that it will be a good time with plenty of beer and entertainment.
-Eventually their Lao counterparts arrive and hand us some traditional outfits.
+Eventually her Lao colleagues arrive and hand us some traditional outfits.
 This is the first I’m hearing about costumes but I’m happy to take it all in my stride.
-I find a room to get changed and try to follow the instructions given to me five minutes earlier.

-I emerge dressed in what I’m told is a traditional farmer’s bathroom attire, akin to the western equivalent of a bathrobe.
-I’m wearing a white singlet that has already turned transparent from sweat, and a simple chequered cotton towel, wrapped around my lower half as a simple skirt.
-I’ve seen men in rural villages wearing similar things as they make their way down to the river to wash, so I guess it’s reasonably close to accurate.
+I emerge dressed in what I’m told is a traditional farmer’s bathroom attire, akin to a bathrobe.
+I’m wearing a white singlet that has already turned transparent from sweat, and a chequered cotton towel wrapped around my lower half as a skirt.
+I’ve seen men in rural villages wearing similar as they make their way down to the river to wash.
 I’m still not clear on why I’m wearing this outfit but I hope to be enlightened soon.

 The women are all wearing matching old-lady style sinhs (the traditional lao skirt) of bright colours and equally bright tops.
 They are busy putting each other’s hair into buns and applying comically large amounts of makeup.
 When they are ready we are bundled into cars and pickup trucks, and start making our way out of Vientiane.

-I’m in the car being driven by Anousone, one of my girlfriend’s colleagues and as we are making our way out of town I ask her to explain the festival to me, so she tells me the story of the Toad King.
+I’m driven by Anousone, one of my girlfriend’s colleagues.
+As we are making our way I ask her to explain the festival to me.
+In return she tells me the story of the Toad King.

 Meeting our Hosts

 It’s quite the tale but it doesn’t fully encapsulate the spectacle I’m about to encounter.
 We arrive in a small village, where a huge party is in full swing.
-It’s barely 10 AM and I can already see groups of people sitting outside their houses, sipping a seemingly unlimited supply of Beer Lao.
-Before I can take this all in we are herded into Anounsone’s aunt’s house and greeted by her family with glasses of beer and plates of papaya salad and barbequed pork.
+It’s barely 10am and I already see groups of people sitting outside their houses, supping Beer Lao.
+We are herded into Anounsone’s aunt’s house and greeted by her family with glasses of beer, plates of papaya salad and barbequed pork.
 The pork is sensational but the papaya salad is so spicy I’m worried it might be the fuel used for the rockets.

 Out on the street I can see some of the rockets that we’ve come to witness.
 Most of these are behemoths around five meters long and adorned with eclectic collections of flowers, saffron robes, buffalo horns, brightly coloured wrapping paper, and bamboo carved to look like the spikes running down the spine of the nagas.

-As I walk through the village looking at these rockets I am dragged into different parties and encouraged to drink more beer and shots of powerful rice whiskey.
-Every household seems to be in full party mode and is very proud to show off their rocket and point out its features.
-At least I think this is what’s happening, as my ability to understand the language is diminishing with each shot of Lao Lao.
-I decide to make my way back to Anousone party while I still can.
+As I walk through the village I am dragged into different parties and encouraged to drink more beer and shots of rice whiskey.
+Every household seems to be in party mode and very proud to show off their rockets.
+At least I think this is what’s happening.
+My ability to understand the language is diminishing with each shot of Lao Lao!

-When I arrive back at her aunt’s house I am immediately given more beer and a plate of freshly barbequed pork.
+As I arrive back at her aunt’s house I am immediately given more beer and barbequed pork.
 One of the men of the house speaks excellent English and is excited to tell me about the design of his rocket.
-His name is Boun, which he takes great joy in telling me is also the Lao word for a party or festival.
-It turns out that Boun has won the competition many times, but last year his team’s rocket failed to clear the launching pad.
+His name is Boun, which he takes great joy in explaining is the Lao word for a party.
+It turns out that Boun has won the competition many times.
+Unfortunately though, last year his team’s rocket failed to clear the launching pad.
 He is determined to redeem himself and has spent weeks working on his rocket.

-We head over to the rocket sitting on its rickety bamboo stand and his eyes fill with pride as he points out the various bacci strings he says will give the rocket good luck and help it fly higher than the other rockets in the village.
-He calls over the other men from our host’s party to help him load the rocket into the tray of the pickup truck that will carry it to the launch site.
-The sight of westerners dressed as farmers while loading a rocket attracts a small crowd of locals laughing good naturedly at our awkward attempts to get the rocket into a satisfactory position.
+We head over to the rocket sitting on its rickety bamboo stand and his eyes fill with pride.
+He points out the bacci strings that will give the rocket good luck and help it fly higher than the others.
+Boun calls over the other men to help load the rocket onto the pickup truck that will carry it to the launch site.
+The sight of westerners dressed as farmers loading a rocket attracts a small crowd of locals laughing good naturedly at our awkward attempts to get the rocket into a satisfactory position.
 Eventually our host is satisfied and we all toast to the rocket’s success with more glasses of beer.

 As I look around I noticed more and more sexual imagery.
 Walking past our party are two young men carrying two puppets making the beast with two backs.
 It’s been cleverly engineered so that each time they take a step, the puppets thrust their hips into each other.
 As the men run to catch up with their friends, the puppets reach a fervent pace that draws cheers from the crowd.
 Or perhaps the cheers are for the pot-bellied man dancing provocatively in the back of a pickup wearing a short red dress and blonde wig.
 In traditionally conservative Laos this display of hyper sexuality is virtually unheard of, and the villagers are relishing this opportunity to get weird.

 I find Anousone and ask about the sexuality behind the festival.
-She’s not sure of the meaning and explains that the festival pre-dates Buddhism in Laos and was originally a fertility festival as well as a chance for a big party before the hard work of rice planting begins.
+She’s not sure and explains that the festival pre-dates Buddhism in Laos and was originally a fertility festival.
 I make a mental note to try and find out more about the origins when I’m back in Vientiane.
-I’m unlikely to get much more information out of my hosts as they seem too busy pinching the bottoms of passing cross dressers or admiring their comically oversized wooden dildos.
+I’m unlikely to get much more information from my hosts as they are too busy pinching bottoms of passing cross-dressers or admiring their comically oversized wooden dildos.

 At some unperceived signal our party all get up and join in the procession heading towards the launch area.
 The field is full of families partying and the sound of announcements being made over a loud speaker.
 Along the way I get my bottom pinched by an old lady who laughs at my surprised embarrassment.
 Her family offers to refill my beer and we cheers each other before I make a hasty retreat.

-Back in our group I try to get some more information about the cross dressing and sexual nature of the festival from our hosts but they are also unsure of its origin.
-They mostly say that it’s always been part of the party or that it’s a good time to make a baby.
-I’m unclear as to why this is a better time than any other to make a baby and it’s too late to ask as the first big rocket is about to be launched.
+I try to get some information about the cross-dressing and sexual nature of the festival from our hosts.
+Unsure of its origin, they say it’s always been part of the party.
+Or that it’s a good time to make a baby.
+Why now is better to procreate rather than any other time is unclear.
+It’s too late to ask more, as the first rocket is about to be launched.

-There is an air of suspense throughout the field as the PA system warns everyone to stand back from the launch site.
-There is a brief flurry of movement before a wave of smoke wafts through the crowd and the first rocket shoots off into the sky, blazing a path towards the Rain God.
-Its rapid ascent is swiftly followed by huge cheers from the crowd.
+There is an air of suspense as the PA system warns everyone to stand back from the launch site.
+There’s a flurry of movement, a wave of smoke and the first rocket shoots into the sky.
+Its rapid ascent towards the Rain God is swiftly followed by huge cheers from the crowd.

 The smoke clears and the next rocket is hastily attached to the wooden frame acting as a launch pad.
-Men in flip flops scramble up the rickety scaffold, attaching the PVC pipe full of black powder on to the frame.
-The loudspeaker blares out some kind of warning as there is a small rush to get clear of the base of the rocket before it too launches itself high into the sky, accompanied cheers from the crowd.
+Men in flip-flops scramble up the rickety scaffold, attaching the PVC pipe full of black powder onto the frame.
+The loudspeaker blares out a warning to clear the base before the rocket launches high into the sky.
+The crown cheers as the rocket soars.

 Again and again this process is repeated and each rocket is cheered by the crowd.
 I spot Boun in the crowd calling me over.
-He wants me to help carry the rocket over to the launching platform, and I feel honoured to be involved in the process.
+He wants me to help carry the rocket to the launching platform, and I feel honoured to be involved.
 A small group of us weave the rocket through the drunken crowd towards the launch site.
-The waiting officials help load the rocket on to the platform and I scurry back to try and find a good vantage for the rocket’s launch.
+The officials load the rocket onto the platform as I scurry back and find a good vantage for the launch.

 Boun joins me and frets quietly as the fuse is lit.
-There is a brief moment of hushed silence before a booming woosh fills the air as the rocket rapidly ascends into the heavens.
+There is a moment of silence before a booming woosh fills the air as the rocket ascends into the heavens.
 I snap a few shots before being engulfed in a thick wave of grey smoke.
-The rocket shoots through the air, ascending higher and higher above the dry rice paddies, until eventually I lose sight of it in the haze.
+The rocket shoots through the air, high above the dry rice paddies.
+Eventually I lose sight of it in the haze.

 Boun is overjoyed with the successful launch and we toast his success with more beer.
-He is sure that this launch will not only win him the competition, but will undoubtedly bring good rains and a bountiful crop for the village.
+He is sure that this launch will win him the competition, and undoubtedly bring good rains and a bountiful crop.
 We toast his success again before I return to Anousone and her family.

 It’s late in the afternoon by this stage and Anousone is ready to leave.
 We bid our farewells to our hosts and make our way out of the festival.
-The noise and visual overload of the festival seems like a distant memory by the time I return to my apartment.
+The noise and visual overload seems like a distant memory by the time I return to my apartment.
 The contrast between the pandemonium of the festival and my subdued neighbourhood is striking.
-I’m still not entirely clear on what I’ve witnessed this day, but I know for certain that I will be back next year to do it all again.
+I’m not entirely clear on what I’ve witnessed today, but I know I will be back to do it all again next year.

 Rocket festivals are typically held in the month of May – June, with specific dates varying village to village.

 Story based on the personal experiences of David.
-If you would like to share your own experiences of a memorable moment in your Laos travels, please get in touch on firstname.lastname@example.org.
+If you would like to share your own experiences of a memorable moment in your Laos travels, get in touch.